As a WAV volunteer, you’ll learn how to measure the following six elements of stream health using scientific tools and techniques:

 Lower Fox River Monitoring

 In 2012, the EPA approved the Lower Fox River Total Maximum Daily Load (TMDL) project, and stream monitoring was set in place shortly after to track water quality trends of the watershed throughout the implementation process.
 The Lower Fox River Volunteer Monitoring Program began in 2015 to achieve some of the monitoring goals.
-Twelve impaired tributary streams and one non-impaired tributary stream were selected within the Lower Fox River basin for monthly monitoring.
-Streams are monitored every month, May through October, during the primary algae and macrophyte growing season.
+Nineteen impaired tributary streams and one non-impaired tributary stream within the Lower Fox River basin are monitored every month, May through October, during the primary algae and macrophyte growing season.
 Apart from the one non-impaired stream, all monitored streams have issues with excess total phosphorus (TP) and/or total suspended solids.
 The state standard for total phosphorus is 0.075 mg/L for these tributary streams.

-- Engage the public in citizen science and bring public awareness to the water quality issues in the area
+- Engage the public in volunteer monitoring and bring public awareness to the water quality issues in the area.

 Lower Fox River Volunteer Monitoring Program Coordinator